rorybunker/ma-stat-dsm/README.md

   - agent_ids: if agent_ids is a list with a single element, e.g., agent_ids = [1], run_type should be 'statdsm'.
 For run_type = 'mastatdsm', specify multiple agents corresponding to agent_list, e.g., [1, 3] for shooter and last passer, [0, 1, 2, 3, 4] for all agents.
  (in principle, the other parameters should remain fixed)

-## Step 3: Running Stat-DSM/MA-Stat-DSM
+## Step 3: Determining the statitically significant discriminative sub-trajectories
 ### 3-calculate-candidate-subtraj-pvalues.py:
 - Set the delta* value that was printed at the end of running 2-stat-dsm.py